microsoft/playwright/docs/docker/README.md

 Use [`//docs/docker/build.sh`](build.sh) to build the image.

 ```
-$ ./docs/docker/build.sh
+$ ./docs/docker/build.sh bionic playwright:localbuild-bionic
 ```

-The image will be tagged as `playwright:localbuild` and could be run as:
+The image will be tagged as `playwright:localbuild-bionic` and could be run as:

 ```
 $ docker run --rm -it playwright:localbuild /bin/bash